Skip Navigation

 • WI Mammals (Grades Pre-K – 5): Students will learn about several different mammals that call Wisconsin home.
 After a discussion on the definition of a mammal and the characteristics all mammals share, students will learn more about individual WI mammal species as well as get to see and touch several pelts.

-1000 Islands Environmental Center Field Trip Request Form
+1000 Islands Environmental Center Field Trip & Field Experience Request Form

-1000 Islands Environmental Center Field Trip Request Form
+1000 Islands Environmental Center Field Trip & Field Experience Request Form

 School/Daycare Address